marko-js/marko/README.md

 </p>
 ```

-_NOTE:_ By default, the arguments will be of type "string" when using `<c-invoke>.` However, argument attributes support JavaScript expressions which allow for other types of arguments.
+_NOTE:_ By default, the arguments will be of type "string" when using `<invoke>.` However, argument attributes support JavaScript expressions which allow for other types of arguments.
 Example:
 ```html
 count="10" <!-- string argument -->
 count="${10}"  <!-- number argument -->